mallick20/mallick20.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Data Science Grad Student @ Rutgers
+subtitle: Grad Student at Rutgers University

 profile:
   align: right